 WHO IS SUPERVISION FOR?

-Supervision counts for credentialed coaches’ continuing coach education or professional development needs with many coaching bodies, like ICF – the International Coach Federation and COMENSA – Coaches and Mentors of South Africa.
+Supervision counts for credentialed coaches’ continuing coach education or professional development needs with many coaching bodies, like ICF – the International Coaching Federation.
+Read what ICF has to say on supervision here.

-If you are a coach just starting your own practice, supervision is useful in boosting confidence and developing your own strong style of working with clients.
-Starting a practice poses a number of challenges from learning the ins and outs of managing the technical aspects of your business to gaining experience with a growing variety of clients who may not be familiar with coaching yet.
+If you are a coach at the start of your own practice, supervision is ideal for developing competence-based confidence and your own strong style and identity in working with clients.
+Starting a practice poses a number of challenges, from learning the ins and outs of managing the technical aspects of your business to gaining experience with a growing variety of clients who may not be familiar with coaching yet.

 WHAT IS SUPERVISION?

 Simply put supervision is about recognising how you approach your practice and engagement with clients.
 It is about understanding your strengths with deep insight, so you can use them consciously and with intent as needed, and work on developmental areas to build yourself personally and professionally for the journey ahead.